P-lauski/fhstrawberrylegionv2/README.md

 ### **We will not provide compatibility or support.**

-Scenario files are provided in the Data folder.
-You must combine these in a preexisting sp_manifest file.
-Running two sp_manifest files **WILL** break scenarios (most obviously animal spawns) around the game map.
-A corrupted sp_manifest file **WILL** break scenarios and animal spawns around the map.
+If you have any other resources with a sp_manifest.ymt file it MUST be combined with the included sp_manifest.ymt file.
+Running two separate sp_manifest.ymt files **WILL** break scenarios (most obviously animal spawns) around the game map.
+A corrupted sp_manifest.ymt file **WILL** either just crash your game or completely break scenarios and animal spawns around the map.

-You may use the included sp_manifest file (WIP) in this resource, or combine the .ymt files with your already existing sp_manifest.
-Before reporting any issues regarding scenarios, double, triple, and quadruple-check your map files for sp_manifest files or other conflicting scenario files.
-All issues opened regarding scenarios or sp_manifest without detailed information will be closed.
+Before reporting any issues regarding scenarios, double, triple, and quadruple-check your map files for sp_manifest.ymt files or other conflicting scenario *.ymt files.
+All issues opened regarding scenarios or the sp_manifest file without detailed information will be closed.
+The same applies for any other general mapping files which may conflict with surrounding mlos (Most notably Pillbox hospitals, Fleeca banks and MRPD mlos.)

 # Credits: